 You know the saying, ‘if it ain’t broke don’t fix it’?
 It’s true for most things, but not electrical appliances.
 A 20-year-old fridge or freezer can eat up tons of dollars because of low efficiency, due to aging parts, malfunctioning controlling devices, bad seals, and other outdated features.
 Buying new appliances may be expensive, but you’ll save money on your electric bills in the long run.

-In fact, new energy-efficient models like Energy Star can use half as much electricity as older models, saving you money in the long run.
+In fact, new energy-efficient models like Energy Star can use half as much electricity and water as older models, saving you money in the long run.

 Plus, you can offset the cost of these new appliances using homeowner tax breaks, since installing alternative energy equipment can qualify you for a credit equal to 30% of your total cost.